Googled yourself lately?

 - Show bias, stereotype you, or your beliefs.

-- Help a client decide if they trust you enough to hire you or your company.
+- Help clients decide if they trust you enough to hire you or your company.

 - Determine if potential employees will decide if they want to work for you.
 Do your values align?